RARE: Retrieval-Aware Robustness Evaluation for Retrieval-Augmented Generation Systems: RARE-Get: Dynamic RAG Benchmark Dataset Generation Pipeline

 \subsection{Knowledge Graph Extraction}

 The cornerstone of the benchmark creation process is systematically transforming chunked documents into structured knowledge representations.
-For each set of n consecutive chunks, we employ LLM (GPT-4.1~\citep{gpt4.1-2025}) with carefully designed prompts adapted for different domains.
+For each set of $n$ consecutive chunks, we employ LLM (GPT-4.1 \cite{gpt4.1-2025}) with carefully designed prompts adapted for different domains.

 The prompts specify multiple types of multi-hop question patterns with detailed examples, instructing the LLM to extract connected triplets where entities overlap between chunks.
 In addition, we ask LLM to extract the source sentence it used to extract the triplet, which will be further implemented as answer verification, making sure the generated answer is included in the ground truth chunk.
-Lastly, we normalize semantically similar relations (e.g. "manufactures" vs. "produces") using E5-Mistral-7B-Instruct~\citep{wang2023improving}, one of the leading embedding models according to the MTEB leaderboard~\citep{muennighoff-etal-2023-mteb}.
+Lastly, we normalize semantically similar relations (e.g. "manufactures" vs. "produces") using E5-Mistral-7B-Instruct \cite{wang2023improving}, one of the leading embedding models according to the MTEB leaderboard \cite{muennighoff-etal-2023-mteb}.
 Finally, after constructing the corresponding knowledge graph for each document, we merge different knowledge graphs into a larger knowledge graph to create cross-document questions.
-Example prompts for knowledge graph triplets extraction are in Appendix \ref{appsec:prompts}.
+Example prompts used for the extraction of triplets are in the Appendix \ref{appsec:prompts}.